01abhaysharma/AzureKubernetesService_Project1/README.md

 5. Once the push command completes successfully, go to the Azure Container Registry in the Azure Portal and verify if the container image is present.
 6. Navigate to the Azure Container Registry in the Azure Portal and click on Repositories.
-7. You will see that an image Repository named as mydemoapp exists.
+7. You will see that an image Repository named as akswebapp exists.

 That's it! containerized application has been pushed to Azure container regostry.

 Watch this hands-on video here: https://youtu.be/T9_Ux886LBQ

-# Step 5: Azure Container Registry - Repo error - Unauthorized 401 - resolved.
+# Step 5: Azure Container Registry - Repo error - Unauthorized 401 - resolved

-Once You push the application image to Azure container registry, You may notice "Unauthorozed error 401" in Repositories section.
+Once You push the application image to Azure container registry, You may notice "Unauthorized error 401" in Repositories section.
 To resolve this issue get yourself assigned with Reader role under IAM section of Azure container registry.

 Watch this hands-on video here: https://youtu.be/v7dyscQvjLY